How to add the Auto Position (Gait) robot skill

 9. Servo Management Buttons

-These buttons will allow you to add, delete, fine-tune, and release all servos.
+These buttons allow you to add, delete, fine-tune, and release all servos.
 First, enable the Port Edit mode checkbox to delete a servo, click on the Servo border, and press the DEL key on the keyboard.
-To fine-tune the servo positions, press the fine-tune button and use the options available (Add, Subtract, Multiply, Divide, Set to, & Invert) to change the position values.
+To fine-tune the servo positions, press the button and use the options available (Add, Subtract, Multiply, Divide, Set to, and invert) to change the position values.

 10. Clear/Change Image Button

-This button allows you to delete/set your own background image for this skill.
+This button lets you delete/set your background image for this skill.
 A background image will help you set up servo positions to match the physical layout of your robot.

 Configuration - Actions